 Each patient record in the array is a structure of class

-A struct array has the following properties:
+A structure array has the following properties:

-All structs have the same field names.
+All structures have the same field names.

 patient(3).name = 'New Name'; patient(3)

 ans = struct with fields: name: 'New Name' billing: test:

 To index into a structure array, use array indexing.
 For example,